 - International flight arrival/departure details if there’s no group flight or if participant is traveling separately

-- Faculty Leader shall provide the college dean, department chair, CIE and participants with the following
+- Faculty Leader shall provide the college dean, department chair, CIEGE and participants with the following

-- Program leader contact information (cell phone number, etc.)
+- Program leader contact information (on-site cell phone number, etc.)

 - A contingency plan for your students if an emergency occurs (meeting places, etc.), including what they should do if the leader becomes incapacitated.
 Use the UNH Emergency Plan Template.